RapidRide is Metro’s highest level of investment in service, amenities, reliability, and innovation. RapidRide is easy—just show up and go!

 Use an ORCA card

-At stations with ORCA card readers, tap your card at the reader and board through any door.
+At stations with ORCA card readers, tap your card and board through any bus door.

-At other stops, enter through the front door of the bus and tap your card, just like a regular Metro bus.
+At other stops, enter through any door of the bus and tap your card on the ORCA card reader.

 Cash or tickets

-On RapidRide, the driver will always give you a paper transfer when paying with cash or using tickets.
-This transfer also acts as your proof of payment so keep it with you in case you need to show it to a fare enforcement officer.
+The driver will always give you a paper transfer when paying with cash or using a paper ticket.
+Keep it with you to transfer to any other bus before the expiration time.

 The COVID-19 pandemic has delayed launch of several RapidRide lines currently under development.
 As economic conditions improve, Metro’s plan is to still add at least 6 more RapidRide lines.
 Select one of the lines below for specific information on if and how it was affected by the impacts of the COVID-19 pandemic.